Should I accept a settlement agreement? Our solicitors explain

 Accepting the settlement agreement

-One option to you is, of course, to accept the settlement agreement that you have been offered.
+One option to you is, of course, to accept a settlement agreement that you have been offered.
 However, unless the offer that you are being presented with is absolutely incredible it is, in my experience, generally advisable to – prior to accepting the settlement agreement – seek legal advice from an employment solicitor and then to try and to negotiate what you can in the agreement.
 The general rule is that ‘if you don’t ask you don’t get’ and there are almost always clauses in settlement agreements which need to be negotiated to render them fair.

 Negotiating the settlement agreement